giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 From this internal containment logic, CSF assembles the contribution of each region consistently during section-property evaluation.

 The value assigned by the user remains the polygon’s absolute weight `W(z)`, while CSF internally derives the effective local contribution `W_eff(z)` relative to the containing domain.

-No manual correction is required from the user.
+No manual subtraction or containment correction is required from the user.

 ### Example: embedded steel reinforcement in concrete